-- Involves immigration of customs violations such as human or drug trafficking
+- Involves immigration or customs violations such as human or drug trafficking

 In some instances, a crime can be charged at the state and federal level.
-For example, a person can receive state and federal charges for committing the crime of bank robbery.
-This is because the act is outlawed federally as well as at the state level.
-For some cases, a person might even face separate sentences from state and federal courts.
+For example, a person can receive state and federal charges for bank robbery.
+This is because the act is outlawed at the federal and state level.
+One could even face separate sentences.

-One of the most prominent factors of a federal case is that it will be investigated not by a local authority, but rather by the FBI.
-According to the FBI, their duty is "to protect and defend the United States against terrorist and foreign intelligence threats and to enforce the criminal laws of the United States."
-This means that they have jurisdiction over 200 categories of federal law and work tirelessly to help ensure that they are enforced.
+One of the most prominent factors of a federal case is that it will be investigated not by a local authority but by the FBI.
+Their duty is "to protect and defend the United States against terrorist and foreign intelligence threats and to enforce the criminal laws of the United States."
+This means that they have jurisdiction over 200 categories of federal law.

 This includes the following: